-In 2020, Glass Lewis was a portfolio company of the Ontario Teachers' Pension Plan Board ("OTPP") and Alberta Investment Management Corp ("AIMCo").
-Glass Lewis operated as an independent company separate from OTPP and AIMCo.
-Neither OTPP nor AIMCo was involved in the day-to-day management of Glass Lewis' business.
-Moreover, Glass Lewis excluded OTPP and AIMCo from any involvement in the formulation and implementation of its proxy voting policies and guidelines, and in the determination of voting recommendations for specific shareholder meetings.
+In March 2021, Glass Lewis was acquired by Peloton Capital Management ("PCM") and Stephen Smith.
+Glass Lewis operated as an independent company separate from PCM and Mr. Smith.
+Neither PCM nor Mr. Smith was involved in the day-to-day management of Glass Lewis' business.
+Moreover, Glass Lewis excluded PCM and Mr. Smith from any involvement in the formulation and implementation of its proxy voting policies and guidelines, and in the determination of voting recommendations for specific shareholder meetings.

-1 For purposes of this Report, Glass Lewis includes Glass, Lewis & Co., LLC (U.S.) and its affiliates: Glass Lewis Europe Limited (Ireland), GL&M UK Limited (U.K.), IVOX Glass Lewis GmbH (Germany), CGI Glass Lewis Pty Ltd. (Australia), and GL&M Japan GK (Japan).
+&lt;sup>1 For purposes of this Report, Glass Lewis includes Glass, Lewis & Co., LLC (U.S.) and its affiliates: Glass Lewis Europe Limited (Ireland), GL&M UK Limited (U.K.), IVOX Glass Lewis GmbH (Germany), CGI Glass Lewis Pty Ltd. (Australia), and GL&M Japan GK (Japan).